ng-23/laz-vtf-tf2-crosshair-selector-REDUX/README.md

 pyi-makespec --onefile --windowed --icon=xhair.ico crosshair.py
 ```

 This will generate a file in the same folder called `crosshair.spec`.
 You'll have to edit this slightly for the build to work.
-Open `crosshair.spec` with your favorite text editor and go to the line that looks like `datas=[]` (should be line 9).
+Open `crosshair.spec` with your favorite text editor and go to the line that looks like `datas=[]`.
 Replace this with:
 ```
 datas=[
     ('assets', './assets'),